 Heist Brew Co.
 (Neepsend)

-Opening in July 2021 (15 months later than expected) this new tap room is a huge upgrade from the breweries original home in Chesterfield.
+Opened in August 2021 (16 months later than expected) this new tap room is a huge upgrade from the breweries original home in Chesterfield.
 A former warehouse has been converted into the perfect spot for craft beer fans which includes an onsite brewery, two bars, 30 beers on tap (10 of which will have been brewed just metres away) plus a load of non-beer-related stuff (coffee, burgers, donuts, arcade games…).

 Since 2018 Loxley Brewery have been brewing traditional cask beers underneath their pub, the Wisewood Inn.
 Having mastered cask, the brewery have started to brew craft beers too and you’ll find all their beers on the taps at The Wisewood Inn, a country pub.